JUNWSGJ/go-micro-demo-project/README.md

 # go-micro-demo-project
-A sample project of micro service, based on go-kratos
+A sample project using micro-service architecture, based on go-kratos.